Six Persuasive Writing Tips for Social Media

 Tip 2 The world of marketing has changed in regard to the use of the call to action.
 Always, always having a call to action has been a marketing constant but on social media expectations have changed.

-As links aren’t often followed (0.1% is good, and 0.01% is common) listening to audiences in this purest of ways shows that they aren’t appreciating frequent requests to follow links.
+As links aren’t often followed (0.1% is close to stratospheric performance, 0.01% is reasonable) listening to audiences in this purest of ways shows that they aren’t appreciating frequent requests to follow links.

 Better to use calls to action sparingly, and then in the form of a minimalist link, not one that artificially boosts with an adjective.
 The motivation should be a perceived benefit to the potential clicker at the landing end of the link.